Glutathione Deficiency and Correction

 Note on ALA

 Alpha lipoic acid is a potent antioxidant.
 Although healthy young humans can synthesize enough α-lipoic acid to scavenge reactive oxygen species and enhance endogenous antioxidants like glutathione and vitamins C and E, the level of α-lipoic acid significantly declines with age and this may lead to endothelial dysfunction.
-Furthermore, many studies have reported α-lipoic acid can regulate the transcription of genes associated with anti-oxidant and anti-inflammatory pathways.
+Furthermore, many studies have reported α-lipoic acid can regulate the transcription of genes associated with antioxidant and anti-inflammatory pathways.
 NuMedica AlphaCU

 Mercury and Glutathione